Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Signs And Symptoms In Children

-In children, a rash is frequently noted in the bend of knees and elbows.
+In children, a rash is frequently noted in the bend of the knees and elbows.
 The rash is very dry and scaly.
 The affected skin patches may be thick and light or dark colored.
-Rash on the neck and face is also noted.
+Rash on the neck and face is also present.

 Signs And Symptoms In Adults

 Dry scaly skin is seen commonly in adults.
 Hands and feet are commonly affected.
-Besides, the bend of elbows/knees, face, area around eyes and back of neck may get affected.
+Besides, the bend of the elbows/knees, face, and the area around the eyes and back of the neck may be affected.

 Causes Of Atopic Dermatitis Or Atopic Eczema

-1. No cause has been detected behind atopic dermatitis, but its appearance is attributed to dysfunction of immune system.
-Due to a misguided immune system, there is an increase in inflammatory cells causing skin inflammation.
+1. No particular cause has been detected behind atopic dermatitis in medical science, but its appearance is attributed to dysfunction of immune system.
+Due to a misguided immune system, there is an increase in inflammatory cells, causing skin inflammation.

-2. It is considered that genetic factors also play a role in it.
-This is based on the evidence that the person with atopic dermatitis usually shows a family historyof eczema or other atopic diseases like asthmahay fever / nasal allergy or food allergies.
-The word ‘atopic’ refers to the tendency to produce a hypersensitive reaction to an allergen in a person with a strong genetic predisposing element.
-A person having a parent or sibling suffering from atopic dermatitis is at great risk of developing atopic dermatitis.
-Additionally, those with atopic dermatitis are at risk to get infected with other atopic conditions like asthma, nasal allergy, food allergy, etc. Persons having atopic dermatitis show changes in the gene affecting production of filaggrin.
+2. Genetic factors are alsobelieved to play a role in it.
+This is based on the evidence that the person with atopic dermatitis usually shows a family history of eczema or other atopic diseases like asthmahay fever /nasal allergy or food allergies.
+The word ‘atopic’refers to the tendency to produce a hypersensitive reaction to an allergen in a person with a strong genetic predisposing element.
+A person who has a parent or a sibling suffering from atopic dermatitis is at a greater risk of developing atopic dermatitis.
+Additionally, those with atopic dermatitis are at risk to get infected with other atopic conditions like asthma, nasal allergy, food allergy, etc. Persons having atopic dermatitis show changes in the gene affecting the production of filaggrin.
 Filaggrin is a protein responsible for conserving skin moisture and keeping the skin barrier strong.
-If it is low, skin gets dry and the skin barrier is altered due to which irritants and even virus, bacteria can gain entry causing skin infections.
+If it is low, skin gets dry and the skin barrier is altered, due to which irritants and even virus bacteria can gain entry, causing skin infections.

-3. Hygiene Hypothesis When children are exposed to microorganisms early in their childhood, it helps build up their immune system and protects them against allergic diseases.
-So children in less hygienic environment are at less risk of developing atopic dermatitis.
+3. The hygiene hypothesisis also one of the reasons for this disease (good hygiene is directly proportional to the presence of this disease).
+When children are exposed to microorganisms early in their childhood, it helps build up their immune system and protects them against allergic diseases.
+So children in a less hygienic environment are at less risk of developing atopic dermatitis.
 On the other hand, in children living in highly clean environments, the immune system does not get an opportunity to develop, putting them at high risk of allergies.

 Trigger And Worsening Factors

-Some of the trigger and worsening factors for atopic dermatitis include stress, weather changes (cold dry weather), woollens, synthetic clothes, dust mites, sweating, soaps, detergents, bathing with hot water.
-In some persons, certain food items, like eggs, cow milk, gluten and fish, can worsen the condition.
+Some of the triggers and worsening factors for atopic dermatitis include stress, weather changes (cold, dry weather), woolens, synthetic fabrics, dust mites, sweating, soaps, detergents, and hot-water bathing.
+In some people, certain food items, like eggs, cow milk, gluten, and fish, can worsen the condition.

 Pathophysiology